ayushgta/faa/001_fly_away_home.md

-# Example 2: Fly Away Home, Safely
+# Lesson 2: Fly Away Home, Safely

-Let's learn a little bit more about the data we're exploring.
+To ask great questions, it's important to know what data you have to explore.
+Let's learn a little bit more about our data.
 [Somewhere on the net](http://www.ntsb.gov/aviationquery/index.aspx), we found a copy of the FAA database in SQL.
 This database contains data about:

 + 38M flights
 + 376K airplane registrations